andli/munin/README.md

 ## Munin device

-- Move all Zephyr artifacts into /munin_zephyr instead of root
 - Broadcast face change only on movement
 - Broadcast battery level periodically
 - Receive LED configuration from client